Tutorial: generating Linked Data with YARRRML

 Note that in this case we use the JSONPath syntax to

-define the iterator (hence the ~jsonpath-part).
+define the iterator (hence the ~jsonpath

 The same syntax will be used to refer to the different values inside the objects.